The Linq: Shows and entertainers

 In July 2003, the Imperial Palace casino opened its Legends Pit, named after Legends in Concert.
 It featured celebrity impersonators as blackjack dealers, known as Dealertainers.
 The resort's managers devised the concept after spotting an Elvis impersonator on the Las Vegas Strip.
 Dealertainers impersonated celebrities such as Michael Jackson, Cher, Britney Spears, and Buddy Holly.
 In addition to dealing, they would also provide musical performances on a central stage.
 Caesars announced the sudden discontinuation of the Dealertainer Pit on September 8, 2014, without explanation.

 The musical group Human Nature performed at the Imperial Palace from 2009 to 2012.
 During that time, the 653-seat showroom was renamed the Human Nature Theater.

 In February 2010, Frank Marino began a show titled Divas Las Vegas, in which he impersonated a number of female singers such as Beyoncé and Cher.
 Marino and Caesars mutually agreed to end the show in 2018, after he accidentally failed to make a regular donation to the Make-A-Wish Foundation.

 Juggler and comedian Jeff Civillico began a show at the Quad in 2012.
 The 2,000-seat Brooklyn Bowl venue opened at the Linq Promenade in March 2014, with Elvis Costello and The Roots as the first entertainers to perform there.
 Magician Mat Franco began a show at the Linq resort in 2015, titled Mat Franco: Magic Reinvented Nightly.
 The resort's showroom was named after him in 2017.

 In 2024, the Linq resort debuted DiscoShow, a show by Spiegelworld that is dedicated to the disco era of 1970s New York City.
 It is a 70-minute standing-only show, written by Michael Wynne and directed by Steven Hoggett.
 Seven years were spent developing DiscoShow, which cost $40 million to produce.
 It features a cast of dancers and also allows the audience to participate on the dance floor.
 The show venue is located in the former Imperial Palace sportsbook, which sat vacant for years.
+DiscoShow ended its run on January 3, 2026 due to slow ticket sales, and the space will remain vacant in the interim.
 Diner Ross, a restaurant serving American cuisine, was also built by Spiegelworld to accompany the show, along with two bars, all adjacent to the venue.
+The restaurant and bars will remain open despite the show closure.